 In other words, it looks as if the relationship is mutually beneficial from the partner’s point of view.
-But because of the deception on the part of the narcissist, the consent on the part of the partner of anything given, whether it is something emotional or psychological (such as love) or whether it is something more material or practical (such as money) or whether it is something that allows the narcissist to obtain status or the appearance of normalcy (such as marriage or an engagement) is falsely obtained.
+But because of the deception on the part of the narcissist, anything given willingly by the partner, whether it is something emotional or whether it is something more material, is falsely obtained.

 Evans, Trace.
 (2015).
 “This is what the first 36 hours of marine boot camp is like.”
 Business Insider.
 Retrieved on August 26, 2018 from https://www.businessinsider.com/this-is-what-the-first-36-hours-of-marine-boot-camp-is-like-2015-7

 Powers, Rod.
 (2018).
 “How to survive military basic training.”
 The Balance Careers.
 Retrieved on August 26, 2018 from https://www.thebalancecareers.com/how-to-survive-military-basic-training-3353989

 Singer, Margaret.
 (2003).
 Cults in Our Midst.